-In addition to the general admission requirements listed at the beginning of the graduate catalog, the following requirements are mandatory for acceptance into MSCL.
+In addition to the general admission requirements listed at the beginning of this catalog, the following requirements are mandatory for acceptance into MSCL.
 Applicants must submit

-- two recommendations from professional and/or academic individuals; - one recommendation from a member of the clergy or a spiritual mentor in your faith community; - a recent writing sample (a published magazine, newspaper, or journal article, an undergraduate or graduate research paper, or a work-related proposal); - a personal goal statement of two pages or less in which you briefly describe your personal or professional goals as they relate to graduate studies in communication at a Christian university.
+- two professional and/or academic recommendations, - one recommendation from a clergy member/spiritual mentor, - a recent writing sample (a published magazine, newspaper, or journal article, an undergraduate or graduate research paper, or a work-related proposal), and - a personal goal statement of two pages or less in which you briefly describe your personal or professional goals as they relate to graduate studies in communication at a Christian university.